-Matthew Hill is a native of Los Angeles who has lived a somewhat peripatetic life, including fifteen years in Scotland.
-He holds a BMus (Hons, 1st class) in music (theory and composition) from Napier University and a MMus in organology from the University of Edinburgh He is currently completing his PhD there on the development of the early electric guitar.
+Dr. Matthew Hill is a native of Los Angeles who has lived a somewhat peripatetic life, including fifteen years in Scotland.
+He holds a BMus (Hons, 1st class) in music (theory and composition) from Napier University and a MMus in organology from the University of Edinburgh In 2014, he was awarded his PhD there on the development of the early electric guitar.

 Almost without question, the invention of the electric guitar is the most important development in musical instruments during the last century.
 No other musical instrument can claim to have had the impact on 20th century music -- and society – since 1900 that the electric guitar and its variants have.
 The electric guitar's widespread popularity has given it an iconic status in recent years, both in musical importance and as a graphic realisation of the concept of “music”, which almost certainly exceeds that of any other musical instrument, including the violin and the piano.
 Like the violin and piano, the electric guitar's origins and early history have been the subject of much heated debate and the source of much mythology.